ian-art/PMan/README.md

 * Monitors memory pressure in real time
 * Purges cached RAM **only when necessary** (never blindly)

-**Memory Compression Control**
+**Kernel Paging Enforcement**

-* Temporarily disables Paging Executive compression during gaming
+* Temporarily enables DisablePagingExecutive during gaming
-* Reduces CPU overhead and latency on hot memory paths
+* Prevents the Windows Kernel from paging core drivers and system code to disk, eliminating micro-stutters caused by disk I/O on hot paths.

 ---